OctopusDeploy/docs/docs/deploying-applications/custom-scripts/aws-cli-scripts_content_[2018.2,).partial.md

 ## Script Section

-PowerShell scripts run by the `Run an AWS CLI Script` step have access to the AWS CLI executable `aws` on the path.
+PowerShell scripts run by the `Run an AWS CLI Script` step have access to the AWS CLI executable `aws.exe` on the path.
 In addition the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION` are configured.
-The `AWS_SESSION_TOKEN` environment variable is also configured if the script was run against an assumed role, or if the role assigned to the EC2 instance running the script (i.e. the Octopus server) was used.
+The `AWS_SESSION_TOKEN` environment variable is also configured if the script was run against an assumed role, or if the AWS service role for the EC2 instance running the script (i.e. the Octopus server) was used.

 Scripts can be run from two different locations: source code added to the step, or a script from a package.